 With respect to geographic information, revenue is attributed to respective geographies based on the contracting address of the customer.
-There were no individual foreign countries from which more than 10% of our total revenue was attributable for the three months ended March 31, 2019.
-Revenues from external customers attributed to the United Kingdom were 10.6% of our total revenue for the three months ended March 31, 2018.
-Substantially all of our long-lived assets were held in the United States as of March 31, 2019 and December 31, 2018.
+Revenues from external customers attributed to the United Kingdom were 10.5% and 10.2% of our total revenue for the three and six months ended June 30, 2019, respectively.
+There were no individual foreign countries from which more than 10% of our total revenue was attributable for the three and six months ended June 30, 2018.
+Substantially all of our long-lived assets were held in the United States as of June 30, 2019 and December 31, 2018.